The typical directory structure of a JBake project organizes HTML pages as

 Anyway, to find by trial-and-error out what’s going on during the Github Pages

-build/deployment, I placed additional index.html
+build/deployment, I placed additional index.html files into the directories

-.
-Surprisingly, the index page in /blog
+/blog as well as /blog/2020.
+Surprisingly, the index page in /blog could

-be retrieved by the Browser, but /blog/2020
+be retrieved by the Browser, but /blog/2020 is missing and leads a 404

 (page not found) error page.
 Does the additional level of directories really